Alfariz11/Kriptografi/readme.md

 - The stego files (.wav) must be kept alongside their key files (.wav.key) for successful extraction
 - The strength of the encryption relies on keeping the key files secure
 - Higher alpha values for DWT embedding make messages more recoverable but may affect audio quality
+- Analysis metrics can help determine the optimal balance between imperceptibility and robustness

 ## Contributing